susi-dgr/BVA2/Exercises/Ex_2_1/Ex2_1_Danninger.md

 # Ball Detection and Segmentation
 ## Aim
-The aim of this project is to evaluate how accurately an object detector (YOLO) can localize a sports ball, using its predicted bounding box center as an estimate of the tennis ball's centroid.
+The aim of this project is to evaluate how accurately an object detector (YOLO) can localize a tennis ball, using its predicted bounding box center as an estimate of the tennis ball's center.
-Since object detectors do not always place bounding boxes exactly centered over the object, the project investigates whether segmentation within the bounding box can provide a more precise estimate of the ball’s centroid.
+Since object detectors do not always place bounding boxes exactly centered over the object, the project investigates whether segmentation within the bounding box can provide a more precise estimate of the ball’s center.

 ## Implementation
 ### Object Detection with YOLO11n
-- Yolo11 is the newest generation of the YOLO object detection algorithm in the Ultralytics library.
-(Source: https://docs.ultralytics.com/de/models/yolo11/)
+- YOLO11 is the newest generation of the YOLO object detection algorithm in the Ultralytics library.
+(Source: [https://docs.ultralytics.com/de/models/yolo11/](https://docs.ultralytics.com/de/models/yolo11/))
 - With ` model.predict(img_path, classes=[32])` only the class 32 (= sports ball) is detected.
-(Source: https://docs.ultralytics.com/de/datasets/detect/coco/)
+(Source: [https://docs.ultralytics.com/de/datasets/detect/coco/](https://docs.ultralytics.com/de/datasets/detect/coco/))

 ### Simple Color-Based Segmentation
 - The segmentation is done by using a simple color-based approach with a color range that fits most images.